Workplace Sexual Harassment Policy Template

 Second, the policy must go beyond these mere legalities and send out a strong and clear message that the organization is fully committed to not only stopping unlawful sexual harassment, but is equally committed to stopping behavior that might fall short of illegal conduct but nevertheless needs to be addressed early so that it doesn’t escalate.

 Emtrain’s model policy was drafted in collaboration with experts in employment law and will help organizations meet the first objective.
 In terms of meeting the second objective—to create policies and practices, and therefore an overall culture that fosters respect and inclusion.
-Download the Workplace Harassment Policy template now!
+Download the Workplace Sexual Harassment Policy Template now!